scampcoder/photographysite/README.md

  # Bootstrap Photography Website

  ## What I Learned:
- - How to use @keyframes and CSS animation for a more exciting webpage intro
+ - How to use @keyframes and CSS animation for a more exciting webpage
+    - Banner words slide in from right
+    - Mission section with img and text sliding in from left and right

  - More use of using jQuery to toggle CSS classes